cernst72/vja/Features.md

 ## Login

-When no valid token file exists in `$HOME/.vjacli/` then vja will ask for username and password on first usage.
+When no valid token file exists next to your config file in the [configuration path](README.md#configuration) then vja will ask for username and password on first usage.
 If Two-Factor Authentication is activated for your user then vja will prompt you for the one-time password additionally.
-The resulting token will be stored in `$HOME/.vjacli/token.json`.
+The resulting token will be stored next to your config file.

 ### API token

-Alternatively you may create an API token with sufficient rights in Vikunja ("Settings -> API Tokens") and save it to `$HOME/.vjacli/token.json`
+Alternatively you may create an API token with sufficient rights in Vikunja ("Settings -> API Tokens") and save it next to your configuration (e.g. `$HOME/.config/vja/config.rc`, see [README.md](README.md#configuration)).

 ```json
 {